subshell/helm-charts/charts/sophora-importer/README.md

 Oftentimes you want to use Saxon for your transformations.
 This is quite easy.
 Set `transformation.data.useSaxon` to `true`, `transformation.xslTransformerFactory` to `net.sf.saxon.TransformerFactoryImpl` and provide a Saxon licence file via Kubernetes secret (see next subsection).
+Provide the Saxon jar file as described in [Import transformation files via S3 or HTTP](#import-transformation-files-via-s3-or-http) above.

 #### Advanced example with Saxon